Skip to content

 The benefit of using the trend line for the adaptive moving average signal is that the formula limits the amount of change in the trend line, making it easy to increase reliability by using a small entry filter.

+A basic trend-following system should not be confused with a complete trading strategy.
 There are no subtleties in the selection of entry and exit timing, nor are there special techniques for entering multiple positions, taking profits, or using other risk controls.

 Those features must be analyzed separately to maintain their integrity in a lateral solution.